SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - One issue is that extending recruitments like this can cause transparency issues, when you try to pressure people to come saying, "Last day guys!", and still proceed to accommodate people who needed it after that.
 - + The way we sneakily side-stepped this last year was by saying, "Thursday is the last day for official recruitments", and then on Friday saying, "anyone who still wants to get recruited needs to dm one of the club heads".
 - You can choose the stance on transparency that fits you the best.
 - Ensure that this doesn't cause a delay in recruitments.
 Starting round 2 late because round 1 isn't over is dumb, the bulk of round 1s should be finished in a maximum of 3 days.
-That f you conduct extra round 1s for the few odd people while round 2 goes on.
+The delay can be avoided if you conduct extra round 1s for the few odd people while round 2 goes on.
+Especially since round 1 doesn't take up much time, it's easy to fit in people while another group of people prep.

 The drastic drop of people across recruitments and even beyond is unavoidable and happens every year.
 Don't beat yourself up over it, it's normal.
 You will feel frustrated about all the time and effort you put for these people, but remember: